ResFactory/r2/lib/sql/render/README.md

 in a deterministically reproducible manner is crucial.

-This SQL Assembler (SQLa) and SQL rendering library is a Deno TypeScript module which uses the power of JavaScript Template literals (Template strings) to create SQL components as building blocks.
+This SQL Assembler (SQLa) and SQL rendering library is a Deno TypeScript module which uses the power of JavaScript Template literals (template strings) to create SQL components as building blocks ("SQL partials").

-Instead of inventing yet another template language, `SQLa` uses a set of naming conventions plus the full power of JavaScript (and TypeScript) Template strings to prepare the final SQL that will be loaded into the database.
+Instead of inventing yet another template language, `SQLa` uses a set of naming conventions plus the full power of JavaScript (and TypeScript) template strings to prepare the final SQL that will be loaded into the database.

+`SQLa` is not an ORM or another layer in the middle between the application and an RDBMS.
+Instead, `SQLa` is merely a convenient SQL _generator_ and assembler.
+It makes the preparation of SQL DDL, DML, and DQL easier for developers but it does not rewrite SQL or attempt to remove SQL knowledge.

 ## SQL rendering module organization